 According to the National Pain Foundation regular aerobic exercise like: brisk walking, biking, or swimming, can reduce migraine intensity and frequency significantly.

-Ok, you still sitting here? ....
+Are you still sitting here?
 Get up, run around your house and come to read the rest of the post.

 In addition to all of the above, some doctors support taking different supplements as part of a headache relief strategy.
 The most common ones are:

 To cure headache you might have to do some detective work to discover what works.
-I use this medication tracker to keep track of my supplements so I can easily see which one works.
+I use a medication tracker to keep track of my supplements so I can easily see which one works.
 You can download it for free when you subscribe to my monthly newsletter.

 Can you stop your headaches?
 If so, what do you do?
 Tell me your diagnosis, and the 2 or 3 things you use to stop your headache.